 CM leaders are responding to ESG demands by broadening their perspective, adding purpose to their overall mission — a goal that has evolved to encompass environmental topics and diversity, equity and inclusion (DEI).
 Purpose-led businesses are also expanding their target audience from mostly shareholders to a wider range of stakeholders: customers, investors, regulators, employees, supply chain partners and society as a whole.

 Regulatory pressures are also hastening business adoption of ESG initiatives.
-In March 2022, the Securities and Exchange Commission (SEC) gave initial approval to the climate disclosure rule that requires all public companies to include certain climate-related disclosures in their audited financial statements.
+In March 2024, the Securities and Exchange Commission enacted climate disclosure rules that require all public companies to include certain climate-related disclosures in their audited financial statements.

 As a result of these efforts, ESG has begun transforming the way CM companies operate.
 The benefits to society are obvious (including a more livable and diverse planet).
 However, benefits also accrue to companies with a robust ESG strategy: from growth and cost reduction to risk and reputation management.